Gwolfski/D4FS/README.md

 (This guide assumes you can download files, unpackage packaged files, launching executables, and can do basic file modifications, such as copying, pasting, and deleting.)

 1. Obtain the [game][1].
-2. Download the Project's latest version from the [master branch](https://github.com/LordCerapter/D4FS/archive/master.zip).
+2. Download the Project's latest version from the [release menu](https://github.com/LordCerapter/D4FS/releases).
 3. Back up the game's original files.
 4. In the game's files, remove the `data` and the `raw` folders.
 5. Move, or copy and paste the downloaded Project's `data` and `raw` folders into the game's folder, where the original folders used to be.